smeli-lang/smeli/extensions/vscode-smeli/README.md

-# @smeli/vscode README
+# vscode-smeli README

-This is the README for your extension "@smeli/vscode".
+This is the README for your extension "vscode-smeli".
 After writing up a brief description, we recommend including the following sections.

 ## Features